statecharts/statecharts.github.io/index.md

 ![A simple statechart](on-off.svg)

-However, this drawing might not be so useful for software engineers who want to reap the benefits outlined elsewhere on this site, so let's dive into some other ways of describing what a statechart is.
+However, this drawing isn't very useful for software engineers who want to reap the benefits outlined elsewhere on this site, so let's dive into some other ways of describing what a statechart is.
 The original paper that defines statecharts bills them as "A visual formalism for complex systems" (Harel, 1987).
 With that out of the way, let's try to explain statecharts.

 ### Introduction to statecharts